-Soft and creamy, these dulce de leche coconut fudge truffles are easy to make and such a crowd-pleaser!
-The combination is mind-blowing and might turn out to be addictive.
+Soft and creamy, these fudgy dulce de leche truffles with coconut and nuts are easy to make and such a crowd-pleaser!
+The combination is irresistible and might make you a huge fan.
+They keep for a week refrigerated and can be frozen.

-As with most truffles, this recipe is easy to make and, though it requires some time in the fridge, pretty quick too.
+As with most truffles, this recipe is quick and easy to make but requires some time in the fridge.
+Similar to the dulce de leche fudge we love so much.

 I have a lot of recipes with dulce de leche.

-That's because I'm from Argentina, which is that milky jam's birth country - I know there might be some rivalry with neighboring countries about this, but I'm standing my ground as founder, haha - and it's probably our most used jam or paste.
+That's because I'm from Argentina, which is that milky jam's birth country - I know there might be some rivalry with neighboring countries about this, but I'm standing my ground as founder since it's our most used spread by a landslide.

 What is dulce de leche?

-We have an abundance of brands and styles, pretty much like peanut butter in the US.
-So we use it a lot as you might imagine.
+We have an abundance of brands and styles, pretty much like peanut butter in the US, and use it a lot, as you might imagine.

 The flavor is very sweet, similar to caramel but not quite.